Jessica-forwardedu/pxt-fwd-edu/gr3-forcewind-modify.md

 ## Build Step 11 @showdialog
 ![stepbystep](https://raw.githubusercontent.com/Jessica-forwardedu/pxt-fwd-edu/main/tutorial-assets/gr3-wind1-lvl2-sbs11.png)

-## Activity 2:Coding Set up @showdialog
+## Activity 2: Coding @showdialog
+We need to connect our project to the computer to make it come to life with code!
+The code will be the instructions that tell our micro:bit what to do.

 ## Step 1 @showdialog
-IMPORTANT!
  Make sure your Climate Action Kit Breakout Board is turned on and your micro:bit is plugged into your computer.
 ![breakout board](https://raw.githubusercontent.com/Jessica-forwardedu/pxt-fwd-edu/main/tutorial-assets/gr3-wind1-lvl1-pluganim.webp)

 ## Step 2 @showhint
 Click three dots besides ``|Download|`` button, and click on _Connect Device_.
 Next, follow the steps to pair your micro:bit.
 ![pair gif](https://raw.githubusercontent.com/Jessica-forwardedu/pxt-fwd-edu/main/tutorial-assets/DownloadButtonGIF.webp)

 ## Step 3